This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Well friends, I must saw if you’re looking for the world’s BEST healthy pie crust recipe you came to the right place today because I have a winner for you.
 It’s so simple I feel silly sharing it with you.

-Since I've been testing ALL THE RECIPES for my low calorie cookbook (releasing June 2020), I've been playing a lot with oats.
-Oats are perfect for low calorie eating as they're naturally low calorie and high fiber which is proven to flush fat.
+Since I’ve been testing all the recipes for my low calorie cookbook (releasing June 2020), I’ve been playing a lot with oats.
+Oats are perfect for low calorie eating as they’re naturally low calorie and high fiber which is proven to flush fat.
 And, you can get them gluten free too!

 So… if you’ve been searching for an easy healthy pie shell recipe I’ve got you covered!
 If not, I print and store this recipe away for a rainy day.